Rocstar/GearSwap/README.md

 GearSwap
 ========
-No need for include file with my GearSwap files
+No need for include file with my GearSwap files.
+Mostly un tested.